About autism

 • A student with autism may find moving from primary school to secondary school challenging.
 Some students may feel anxious about the transition, or experience challenges adjusting to the new routines.
 These challenges can impact learning and engagement, and so transition support is important.

 • Multiple visits to the new school before starting and an opportunity to meet their new ‘homeroom’ teacher may be helpful.
+This can help students become familiar with the new setting, and to establish communication and partnership with the family.

 • Clear schedules and timetables provided ahead of time can make routines predictable for a student.